ijlee2/embroider-css-modules/CONTRIBUTING.md

 <summary>Add changeset to pull request</code></summary>

-1. When you write code to a package that will be published, you will want to add a [changeset](https://github.com/changesets/changesets) to your pull request.
+1. To record how a pull request affects packages, you will want to add a changeset.

     The changeset provides a summary of the code change.
 It also describes how package versions should be updated (major, minor, or patch) as a result of the code change.